iPad Paperless Google Workflow for Teachers

 Students login to Google Drive on their iPad, tap "Shared with me" and then choose the assignment they wish to view.

-1) iPad Apps such as iWork allow students to open Google Drive and upload their assignment.
+5.1) iPad Apps such as iWork allow students to open Google Drive to receive and submit their assignments.
 When students are ready to share and print, they can choose to "Open in Another App" and select the Google Drive app.
 Students can then upload their work to their Google Drive account.

-2) Students can go directly to the Google Drive App on the iPad to create a new document, new spreadsheet, new folder, and upload photos or videos.
-This is a good way to upload those iMovie video files that are too large for emailing.
+5.2) Students can go directly to the Google Drive App on the iPad to create a new document, new spreadsheet, new folder, and upload photos or videos.
+This also is a good way to upload those iMovie video files that are too large for emailing.

 In the example below: A student named Nour E. has just uploaded the file "Native Americans".
 The file is in the root of her "My Drive" directory.
-To submit her assignment to the teacher for grading, Nour must move her completed assignment to the "Nour E" folder above.
+To submit her assignment to the teacher for grading, Nour must move her completed assignment (or a copy of it) to the "Nour E" folder above.
 That folder has been previously shared by Nour with her teacher who can view and edit files in the Nour E folder.

 To move the "Native Americans" file, Nour taps the arrow next to the file.
 She can then choose to move it to the Nour E folder.
 Once the file has been moved, Nour is done submitting her assignment for grading.